vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `custom_securitygroups_data` - Custom security groups to be associated with data vnics for se instances in openstack and aws clouds.
 * `custom_securitygroups_mgmt` - Custom security groups to be associated with management vnic for se instances in openstack and aws clouds.
 * `custom_tag` - Custom tag will be used to create the tags for se instance in aws.
+* `data_network_id` - Subnet used to spin up the data nic for service engines, used only for azure cloud.
+* `datascript_timeout` - Number of instructions before datascript times out.
 * `dedicated_dispatcher_core` - Dedicate the core that handles packet receive/transmit from the network to just the dispatching function.
 * `description` - General description.
 * `disable_avi_securitygroups` - By default, avi creates and manages security groups along with custom sg provided by user.